Quick answer

 Nutritional benefits for babies

-- 💚Brown rice offers additional fiber for digestive health
+- 💚Brown rice adds extra fibre for digestive health.

-- 💚Gluten-free and easy to digest for most babies
+- 💚Gluten-free and easy to digest for most babies.

 How to serve rice for babies